jacksonloper/bardensr/README.md

 ### Documentation of functionality

-The public API (below) and the [example notebook](examples/basics.ipynb) should be enough to get started.
+The public API (at [readthedocs](http://bardensr.readthedocs.io)) and the [example notebook](https://github.com/jacksonloper/bardensr/blob/master/examples/basics.ipynb) should be enough to get started.
 We welcome any requests or suggestions for improved documentations; submit an issue to this github repo.

 ## FAQ